Pravs-mystic/Pravs-mystic.github.io/src/_posts/2024-02-25-lighting-setup.md

 The bike headlight is nice and bright.
 I rarely use it on the bike.
 So if I'm going to use it on my desk, I need to have a way to attach and detach it both on my bike and near my desk frequently.

 The phone mount is a very odd looking product.
-When I show this item alone nobody was able to figure out the purpose of the product.
+When I showed this item alone, nobody was able to figure out the purpose of the product.
 It has a strong flat magnet that attaches to a phone and a flat tongue like protrusion that attaches or hooks into the AC vent of the car.

 ![](/img/phone-mount.jpg)